tharittk/cs140e-24win/labs/1-compile/README.md

 write a bit of C code, and be prepared to explain how the machine code it produces shows your answer is correct.
-  1. What register holds a pointer (not integer) return value?
+  1. What register holds a pointer (not integer) return value? foo.c: r0 - you can see in foo.s that the return value is moved to r0
-  2. What register holds the third pointer argument to a routine?
+  2. What register holds the third pointer argument to a routine? int rptr3.c: there is a store r2, [fp -16] which is the address of 3rd pointer.
+	Later, there is a ldr r3, [fp-16] which load that address back to r3 and ldr r3, [r3]
+	- effectively deference to the underlying int.
+	By the way, ARM leaves space one the stack = #args + 1.
+The +1 is the saved return adddress - like the LINK command in SaM in your compiler class.
+That is why the first argument is from (fp-4 ... `fp-8`]
-  3. If register `r1` holds a memory address (a pointer), what instruction do you use to store an 8-bit integer to that location?
+  3. If register `r1` holds a memory address (a pointer), what instruction do you use to store an 8-bit integer to that location? loadstore.c: The argument char 8 bit is at fp-9 while the addr is (fp-4...fp-8], you can see we load that char to r2, zero-ext it, load value of target addr to r3 and then do store r2, [r3] <- taking addr at r3 (which refers to memory) and store r2 at it.
   4. Same as (3) but for load?
+	ldr r3, [r3] , taking addr at r3 and fetch memory from that and store at r3
   5. Load/store 16-bit?
+	Same as above - with zero-extension required.
   6. Load/store 32-bit?
+	Same as above but 32-bit does not require zero-extension.
-  7. Write some C code that will cause the compiler to emit a `bx` instruction that *is not* a function return.
+  7. Write some C code that will cause the compiler to emit a `bx` instruction that *is not* a function return. bx.c: We put the function pointer (represent as the label: in assembly) to a register , says r3, i.e., assigning it a variable in c code var = f //.
+Now if we do var() i.e., evaluate the function, the assembly code will do bx r3
   8. What does an infinite loop look like?
-Why?
+Why? infinite.c: you have a fall through assembly, cmp and branch instruction based on the loop predicate (if true will go to the backedge.
+Othewise, fall through and leave).
   9. How do you call a routine whose address is in a register rather than a constant?
 (You'll use this in the threads lab.)
+	I speculate that this is about the system call in which the address of the instruction is at the "known address".
+I think we just ldr ri, [known addr]. and bx ri.
+In this case, the address is already at the register so there is no need for load.
+There is a difference between bx (tail call) and blx (call with link - which saves return address in lr) - in SaM, you do JUMPIND (which takes the saved PC at the top of the stack and set PC <- TOS).
+You did this when wanting to return from a method invocation so that you continue where you left off.

 Finally implement the following routines.
 (Note: you should cheat by using the compiler as above!)